Body Recomposition: The Holy Grail of Fat Loss & Muscle Gain (Is It For YOU?)

 If you have a higher body fat percentage, you have more stored energy.
 This allows your body to utilize that stored energy while still having enough left over to build muscle.

-If you've been training for a while but not optimally or consistently, you may not have built much muscle yet, and might still be similar to a beginner lifter.
+Perhaps you've been hitting the gym for a while now, but the progress you're dreaming of just hasn't quite materialized.
+If that sounds like you, you might be in a category I call the 'suboptimal trainee.’
 Maybe you haven’t incorporated progressive overload, followed an effective training program, or kept your nutrition on track.
 If this is you, you still can have a successful recomp.
 Actually, this is a common one with my online training clients.
 They feel like they’ve been working at it for a while, but haven’t seen the progress they want.
 They hire me, we make a few tweaks, and BOOM progress starts to happen.

 How to set up your plan?